carolzbnbr/OnScreenSizeMarkup.Maui/readme.md

 }
 ```

 ## Non-Scaled Values
-This is the original library's behaviour, so based on a matched category, it will return the value defined on a property for that category.
+Based on a matched screen category, it will return the value defined on a property for that category.

 For instance: